missinglinkelectronics/psmake/README.md

 Then, execute:

-    $ make HDF=<path-to-your-hdf>
+    $ make HDF=<path-to-your-.hdf-or-.xsa-file>

-to import a Hardware Description File (HDF) and build the PetaLinux project.
+to import a Hardware Description File (HDF) or a XSA file and build the PetaLinux project.

 ### Usage